PeachyDB-Inc/PeachyDB/FAQ.md

 <details>
   <summary>4.
 How do I obtain a support bundle?</summary>
   <br>
-  The <code>peachydb_status_tool</code> can be utilized for obtaining a support bundle.
   The <code>peachydb_status_tool</code> can be utilized to obtain support bundle for servers in the server AWS CloudFormation Stack.
 This is explained in <a href="https://github.com/PeachyDB-Inc/PeachyDB/blob/main/Deployment/Tools-MonitorCluster.md"> monitor servers </a>.
   <br><br>
 </details>